omarnabulsi16/Dispatcher_Project/README.md

 ![](images/logged%20in.png)

 This is the maps and contacts page for users who are logged in, they are allowed to edit, delete and view personal and alternate phone numbers.
+A filled in triangle icon means that information was recently changed for that row.
+A filled triangle will become unfilled after 14 days of no change or update.

 Maps and Contacts Page (non users)